ervwalter/swade-dice/docs/features/savage-worlds-conversion/tasks.md

     - **Definition of Done**: Technical documentation reflects all changes
     - **Tests Required**: Code-documentation consistency check
     - **Code Review**: Technical accuracy review

+## Rules & Tips

+### Implementation Insights

+1. **Mode Detection Strategy**: Instead of explicit mode switching, the system automatically detects trait test vs damage roll based on dice count (1 die = trait test, 2+ = damage).
+This provides a more seamless user experience.

+2. **Wild Die Visual Design**: Nebula dice style is reserved exclusively for wild dice, providing clear visual distinction without needing custom materials or texture modifications.

+3. **UI Consistency**: The UI maintains the same vertical button layout regardless of mode.
+Controls are contextually enabled/disabled rather than shown/hidden to prevent layout shifts.

+4. **Material System**: The existing texture-based material system (albedo, normal, ORM maps) must be preserved for dice to display properly.
+Simple color overlays won't work as they lose the face numbers/pips.

+5. **Type Safety**: When modifying getDiceToRoll, be careful with the Die vs Dice type distinction.
+The function returns (Die | Dice)[] which requires type guards when accessing properties.

+6. **Explosion Completion Bug**: The checkAndProcessExplosion function must NOT check for roll completion when spawning new explosion dice.
+The completion check should only trigger when a die doesn't explode or hits the max explosion limit.

+7. **State System Complexity**: The current state system is convoluted with multiple overlapping data structures (rollValues, rollTransforms, dieInfo, finishedDice, etc.).
+A future refactor should consolidate these into a single unified state structure with clear status tracking per die.

+8. **State Management Gotchas**:
+   - Cannot use Sets with Immer - use arrays instead (pendingDice, finishedDice)
+   - Explosion ID generation must use fresh state via get() to avoid stale closures causing duplicate keys
+   - D10 special case: 0 face represents 10 in getValueFromDiceGroup

+9. **Results Display Timing**: Success/failure indicators only show after all dice complete rolling (pendingDice.length === 0) to prevent confusing flashes during explosions.

+10. **UI Label Conventions**: Display "Trait" to users (Savage Worlds terminology) but use "main" in code for clarity when separating from wild die results.

+11. **Modifier System**: Separate modifiers for trait tests and damage rolls prevent constant toggling.
+The UI shows two distinct buttons (🎯 for trait, ⚔️ for damage) with contextual enabling based on dice selection.

+12. **Unified State Hook**: The useDiceMode hook centralizes all dice mode detection logic, eliminating duplication across components.
+It determines trait vs damage mode based on original non-wild dice count (1 = trait, 2+ = damage) and provides consistent state for UI enabling/disabling.

 - [ ] 12.
 Final polish and release preparation
   - [ ] 12.1 UI/UX refinement